wuespace/telestion-architecture/docs/adrs/0009-bootstrap-for-react-frontend.md

 Additionally, scoping can be achieved using CSS/SCSS modules in React, which is supported by most bundlers.

 Compared to various vendor-specific CSS-in-JS solutions, the best-known solution to styling is (and remains) CSS.
-Its is therefore reasonable to hypothosize that a CSS-based approach to styling will be easier to understand and maintain than a CSS-in-JS approach.
+Its is therefore reasonable to hypothesize that a CSS-based approach to styling will be easier to understand and maintain than a CSS-in-JS approach.

 React Spectrum uses a custom CSS-in-JS solution that does not play well with custom CSS.
 In fact, their documentation states that: